-In accordance with M-21, a Net Capability Test must be performed during both the Summer and the Winter testing periods.
+In accordance with M-21and M-21B, a Net Capability Test must be performed during both the Summer and the Winter testing periods.
 The Summer test period begins the first day of June and ends the last day of August.
 The Winter test period begins the first day of December and ends on the last day of February.
 Alternatively, data collected during the summer verification window may be used to satisfy winter test requirements after adjustment to appropriate ambient winter conditions.
 Hydro generation, pumped storage units, Limited Duration Resources, and Combination Resources must perform rating tests during the Summer test period.
 If the entire unit is on a forced or planned outage during the entire summer or winter testing period, the unit is expected to submit an out-of-period capability test when the outage ends.

 An unlimited number of tests may be performed on the unit during each testing period.
-If none of the tests certify full delivery of the Total Unit ICAP Commitment Amount, those parties with RPM Resource Commitments and FRR Capacity Plan Commitments from such unit may be subject to Generation Resource Rating Test Failure Charges.
+If none of the tests certify full delivery of the Total Unit ICAP Commitment Amounttotal daily ICAP commitment level, those parties with RPM Resource Commitments and FRR Capacity Plan Commitments from such unit may be subject to Generation Resource Rating Test Failure Charges.
 A Variable Resource is exempted from the summer/winter capability testing requirement and will not be assessed any Generation Resource Rating Test Failure Charges.

-The unit's installed capacity shortfall for the testing period is determined by the test that resulted in the highest installed capacity rating (i.e., the highest Corrected Net Test Capacity as described in PJM's Rules and Procedures for Determination of Generating Capability (M-21 and M-21B)).
-The Unit ICAP Shortfall for the testing period is equal to the Total Unit ICAP Commitment Amount minus the highest installed capacity rating achieved in the capability test.
+The unit's installed capacity shortfall for the testing period is determined by the test that resulted in the highest installed capacity rating (i.e., the highest Summer/Winter Net Corrected Net Test Capability Capacity as described in PJM's Rules and Procedures for Determination of Generating Capability (M-21 and M-21B)).
+Through the 2024/2025 Delivery Year, the Unit ICAP Shortfall is determined as described in Section 8.5.1.
+Effective with the 2025/2026 Delivery Year, the Unit ICAP Shortfall is determined as described in Section 8.5.2.
+A Unit ICAP Shortfall forms the basis for a Generation Resource Rating Test Failure Charge. for the testing period is equal to the Total Unit ICAP Commitment Amount minus the highest installed capacity rating achieved in the capability test.